yssource/rhai/README.md

 * Easy integration with Rust functions and data types
 * Fairly efficient (1 mil iterations in 0.75 sec on my 5 year old laptop)
 * Low compile-time overhead (~0.6 sec debug/~3 sec release for script runner app)
-* Easy-to-use language based on JS+Rust
+* Easy-to-use language similar to JS+Rust
 * Support for overloaded functions
 * No additional dependencies

-**Note:** Currently, the version is 0.10.1, so the language and APIs may change before they stabilize.*
+**Note:** Currently, the version is 0.10.1, so the language and API may change before they stabilize.

 ## Installation